ICB-DCM/pyABC/doc/sampler.rst

 Optional: Something with the workers went wrong in the middle of a run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can happen, that workers get unexpectedly killed.
+It can happen that workers get unexpectedly killed.
 If they are not able to communicate to the redis-server that they've finished
 working on the current population before they're killed,
 the pyABC master process will wait forever.